-Iraqi detainees in Michigan fear deportation
+Iraqi Christians in Michigan fear deportation

 Chaldeans in the Detroit area

-Leaders of the Chaldeans are pursuing any possible special consideration for the members of their community at risk of being sent back to Iraq, according to Chaldean Community Foundation President Martin Manna.
+Chaldean leaders are pursuing any possible special consideration for the members of their community at risk of being sent back to Iraq, according to Chaldean Community Foundation President Martin Manna.

 The community has reached out to the US State Department and the US Department of Homeland Security, but have yet to make headway, Manna said.